 It’s therefore important that when you communicate with an avoidant that you don’t only use positive words or phrases but that you communicate that you care and are not trying to hurt them (at least not intentionally).

 Being able to communicate with an avoidant in this way after a break-up may require a mind and attitude shift.
-Like many exes with an anxious attachment, you probably feel that an avoidant should be the one showing you that they cared (care) about you.
+Like many exes with an anxious attachment, you probably feel that an avoidant is the one with a “problem” because they have a problem with being close or showing you that they care.
 And you’re absolutely right to feel this way.
 Avoidants neglect their partners and often show no care for their feelings and needs.
 Avoidants also initiate most break-ups, don’t reach out even when they’re obviously the reason the relationship ended, don’t respond and ignore texts… the list is endless.

 To better communicate with an avoidant turn a perceived weakness into a strength

-To better communicate with an avoidant ex, you first and foremost have to embrace the fact that you have an anxious attachment and because of this, you’re likely to care much more than an avoidant.
+To better communicate with an avoidant ex, you first and foremost have to embrace the fact that you have an anxious attachment and because of this, you’re likely to want more closeness than most avoidants are comfortable with, and communicate your need for closeness in ways that may trigger an avoidant.